Documentation

 • Performing an SPF test.

-• Hornbill Admin User access.
+• the Hornbill Admin (User) role.

 • General knowledge of using Configuration.